Foundational Automatic Evaluators: Scaling Multi-Task Generative Evaluator Training for Reasoning-Centric Domains: Experiments

 Training with \ourmodellarge as a verifier improves downstream performance from 34.3 to 45.2, a nearly 11 point absolute gain, with improvements coming uniformly across the six benchmarks, as shown in~\Cref{fig:rl_perf}.
 Notably, with 77\% fewer gradient updates\footnote{ For the same group size, General-Reasoner-7B is trained for 700 steps with rollout batch size 768, whereas we train for 120 update steps with rollout batch size 1024. }, our model was able to slightly beat the performance of General-Reasoner-7B~\citep{ma2025general} on several benchmarks: 38.9 vs. 38.8 on GPQA-Diamond, 38.4 vs 37.9 on OlympiadBench, and 13.9 vs. 13.8 on AIME24.
 This shows that using \ourmodellarge can significantly improve RL training convergence.
-Further, using \ourmodelsmall and \ourmodellarge bring 8.8\% and 14.1\% relative gains over typically used string matching verifiers.
+Further, using \ourmodelsmall and \ourmodellarge bring 8.8\% and 14.1\% relative gains over typically used string matching verifiers and 4.4\% and 9.4\% over General-Verifier, which has been trained with in-training-distribution verification data.
 These gains appear for both natural language (MMLU-Pro, GPQA) and math domains, showing that \ourmodel can verify complex outputs across multiple challenging domains.

 \textbf{Initialization for domain-specific continual finetuning.} We continually finetune \ourmodellarge for code evaluation with one round of RS-SFT to produce \ourmodellarge-Code.
 We train with only 15K pairwise samples randomly chosen from AceCoder~\citep{zeng2025acecoder}.
 For evaluation, we use the recently released CodingJudgeBench~\citep{jiang2025codejudgebench}, a pairwise benchmark covering code generation, code repair, and test-case quality evaluation tasks.~\Cref{fig:continual}, which reports consistent accuracy across the three splits from gpt-oss-20B, \ourmodellarge, \ourmodellarge-Code, and gpt-oss-120B for reference, shows that the first two splits are relatively easy, whereas test case evaluation is extremely difficult: gpt-oss-120B achieves only 32\%.
 On the last task, \ourmodellarge improves over gpt-oss-20B by 11.67 absolute points, highlighting the benefits of large-scale evaluation training.
 Specialized continual training on coding tasks brings an additional 10.48 absolute point improvement, with \ourmodellarge-Code outperforming even gpt-oss-120B on average.
 In all, \ourmodel can be readily adapted for specific applications with a small amount of domain-specific data.